-Michael Hobson is set to begin his first season as an assistant coach of the Bucknell volleyball program.
-He joins the Bison after spending one season as a graduate assistant coach at Northwest Missouri State, while also serving as an assistant for the U.S. Men’s National Sitting Volleyball Team.
+Michael Hobson is set to begin his second season as an assistant coach of the Bucknell volleyball program.
+He joined the Bison after spending one season as a graduate assistant coach at Northwest Missouri State, while also serving as an assistant for the U.S. Men's National Sitting Volleyball Team.

 In Hobson's one season at Northwest Missouri State, the Bearcats finished with a winning record of 15-14.
 They had four players named to the All-MIAA Team, the program's most since 1985.
 In addition to his coaching and recruiting duties, Hobson specialized in video and statistical analysis for the team.

 Statistics have been a specialty for Hobson, who began his coaching career as a technical director for the Penn State men's team in 2013.
 He spent two seasons with the Nittany Lions.
 In addition to his statistical and video expertise using Data Volley and Data Video software, Hobson helped with the coordination and running of practices, as well as scouting reports for upcoming opponents.